GitGetGotUp/Coding-HSG_Project/README.md

 Hyndman, R.J., & Athanasopoulos, G. (2021) Forecasting: principles and practice, 3rd edition, OTexts: Melbourne, Australia.
 OTexts.com/fpp3.
 Accessed on <26.12.2021>.

-Any redistribution or copies of our code are not allowed as it is for a uni project.
+Any redistribution or copies of the code are not allowed.

 The Repo contains the following files:
 - economicsv6.r: final R code script of our group